createdbyx/Codefarts.BuildHelper/Plugins/CopyDirCommand/README.md

 * subfolders - If true will copy subfolders as well.
 Default is true.
 * allconditions - Specifies weather or not all conditions must be satisfied.
 Default is false.
 * ignoreconditions - Specifies weather to ignore conditions.
 Default is false.
+* test - Specifies weather to run in test mode.
+Default is false.

 ### Requirements